It was January 1st, 2019.

 - Maps described in excruciating detail

-- Which people lived in which cities
+- Lists of which people lived in which cities

 - An agonizingly detailed account of the “house of the Lord”, down to every last cubit.
 Oh my god, so many cubits.